 Going Further – What can Public Poetry say about Difference ?

 I suppose the first thought that led to an emerging interest in bilingual poems was that NHS waiting rooms are where simply everyone sits at some point, whatever their origins and differences.
 And what are the origins of the people who staff such places ?
 They are as various as those of the people who wait there, needing help.
-This open space of pause in need is therefore truly common ground.
-If public poetry can be accommodated there, if indeed it might work actually to enhance the waiting, should it not reflect the diversity of the waiting room’s inhabitants ?
+This open space of pause in a human state of need is therefore truly common ground.
+If public poetry can be accommodated there, if indeed it might work actually to enhance and enrich the waiting, should it not reflect the diversity of the waiting room’s inhabitants ?
 Further, might it not act vitally in celebration of our diversity, helping us to value it, not fear it ?

 I noticed that the Minister for Europe of that time, Denis Macshane, had translated a German poem into English for Poems on the Underground.
 He was proposing the use of different literatures as a way to build bridges, to connect people beneath surface level, to help them see each other truly.
 I was impressed and wrote to him about the waiting room and about what bilingual poems displayed there might say to the multitudes who wait.